-The largest portion of Maryland students, including LEP and NEP students, will be required to take the Maryland School Assessments at grades 3, 5, and 8 in reading and mathematics and in grade 10 reading as well as the grade 10 geometry end-of-course assessment.
-Other Maryland students take the Independent Mastery Assessment Program (IMAP), an alternative assessment to the MSA for students with severe cognitive disabilities who are not able to participate in MSA even with accommodations.
+The largest portion of Maryland students will be required to take the Maryland School Assessments at grades 3-8 in reading and mathematics and the English 2 and algebra/data analysis end-of-course high school assessments.
+High school students may substitute MSDE-approved Advanced Placement or International Baccalaureate examinations for high school assessments (see Question 1.1).
+Other Maryland students take the Alt-MSA, an alternative assessment to the MSA for students with severe cognitive disabilities who are not able to participate in MSA even with accommodations.